dziegel/cpp_event_framework/README.md

         void (Fsm::Owner::*)(Fsm::StatePtr state)

 - Transition actions.
-The signature allows to use class member functions via std::mem_fn() and delegates as actions.
+The signature allows to use class member functions and delegates as actions.
     The argument "event" may be useful in actions because the action may depend on the event type or attributes of the event.